GhazaleZe/Verilog-Codes/README.md

 ### Shift Register:
-This is an 8 bits shift register with inputs: clk, load, right. when "load" actives, it initialize with zero. when "right" is an active-high, it shifts one bit to the right.
+This is an 8 bits shift register with inputs: clk, load, right.

+When "load" actives, it initialize with zero.

+When "right" is an active-high, it shifts one bit to the right.
 On the other hand, when "right" is an active-low, it shifts one bit to the left.
 > Note: Do not use Verilog's shift operations.